stella-cv/stella_vslam_ros/doc/tutorial.md

-# Running openvslam on ros2
+# Running stella_vslam on ros2

-In this tutorial, we will run openvslam_ros using docker.
+In this tutorial, we will run stella_vslam_ros using docker.

 - [Instructions for SocketViewer](tutorial_socket.md)
 - Instructions for PangolinViewer